-43. Reasonable paid time off to attend ante-natal classes will also be given.
+22. Reasonable paid time off to attend ante-natal classes will also be given.

-Adoption Leave and Pay74
+Adoption Leave and Pay

-- 44. All employees are entitled to take 52 weeks adoption leave. - 45.
-There will be entitlement to paid occupational adoption leave for employees wishing to adopt a child who is newly placed for adoption. - 46.
-It will be available to people wishing to adopt a child who has primary carer responsibilities for that child.
+23. All employees are entitled to take 52 weeks adoption leave.

+24. There will be entitlement to paid occupational adoption leave for employees wishing to adopt a child who is newly placed for adoption.

-- 47. Where the child is below the age of 18 adoption leave and pay will be in line with the maternity leave and pay provisions as set out in this agreement. - 48.
+- 25. It will be available to people wishing to adopt a child who has primary carer responsibilities for that child. - 26.
+Where the child is below the age of 18 adoption leave and pay will be in line with the maternity leave and pay provisions as set out in this agreement. - 27.
 Eligibility for occupational adoption pay will be twelve months' continuous NHS service ending with the week in which they are notified of being matched with the child for adoption.
-This will cover the circumstances where employees are newly matched with the child by an adoption agency. - 49.
-If there is an established relationship with the child, such as fostering prior to the adoption, or when a step-parent is adopting a partner's children there is scope for local arrangements on the amount of leave and pay in addition to time off for official meetings. - 50.
-If the same employer employs both parents the period of leave and pay may be shared.
+This will cover the circumstances where employees are newly matched with the child by an adoption agency. - 28.
+If there is an established relationship with the child, such as fostering prior to the adoption, or when a step-parent is adopting a partner's children there is scope for local arrangements on the amount of leave and pay in addition to time off for official meetings. - pay in addition to time off for official meetings.

+29. If the same employer employs both parents the period of leave and pay may be shared.
 One parent should be identified as the primary carer and be entitled to the majority of the leave.
-The partner of the primary carer is entitled to occupational paternity leave and pay. - 51.
-Reasonable time off to attend official meetings in the adoption process should also be given. - 52.
+The partner of the primary carer is entitled to occupational paternity leave and pay.

+- 30. Reasonable time off to attend official meetings in the adoption process should also be given. - 31.
 Employees who are not eligible for occupational adoption pay, may still be entitled to Statutory Adoption Pay (SAP) subject to the qualifying conditions.
 The rate of SAP is the same as for Statutory Maternity Pay.